Francis I, Charles V and the Duchess of Étampes

-Francis I, Charles V and the Duchess of Étampes is a c.1827 history painting by Richard Parkes Bonington, now in the Louvre in Paris.
+Francis I, Charles V and the Duchess of Étampes is an history painting by Richard Parkes Bonington, from c.
+1827.

 It shows Charles V, Holy Roman Emperor, Francis I of France and Anne de Pisseleu d'Heilly.
+It is held in the Louvre, in Paris.
 It was lent to the Musée des beaux-arts de Lyon for its 2014 exhibition L'invention du Passé.
 Histoires de cœur et d'épée 1802-1850..